 When you apply for a job, the purpose of a cover letter is to get the hiring manager to read your resume.
-The cover letter should highlight specific reasons why you would be a good fit for the position.
+The cover letter should highlight specific reasons why you would be a good fit for the position and how you align with the organization.

 Tips for Writing a Good Cover Letter